 Full Time Salaries | New South Wales | Victoria | Western Australia | Queensland | South Australia

-Full-time earnings in Australia averaged A$75,603 a year in the second quarter of 2014.
+Full-time earnings in Australia averaged A$75,603 a year in the last quarter of 2014.
 (Seasonally adjusted wages – Bureau of Statistics.)

 Workers in Capital Territory are Australia’s highest paid workers while Tasmania has the lowest average salary.